dij0s/PETAL/thesis/bachelor_thesis.typ

   fill: (x, y) => { if calc.odd(y) { rgb("F7F9FA") } },
   align: (x, _) => if x == 0 { center } else { left },
 )

-#pagebreak()
 #figure(
+  rotate(
+    -90deg,
+    reflow: true,
     table(
-    columns: (auto, 25%, auto),
+      columns: (12%, 25%, 58%),
       table.header([Type], [Requirement], [Description]),
       [Functional],
       [Multi-agent orchestration],
       [The system must coordinate multiple specialized AIs through an orchestration layer to break down complex tasks into manageable subtasks.],

       [Functional],
       [Conversational interface],
       [The system must provide a natural language interface allowing users to interact with the AI through conversational queries.],

       [Functional],
       [Gather relevant data sources],
       [The solution must collect and integrate data from various sources relevant to the municipality's energy landscape.],

       [Functional],
       [Provide actionable recommendations],
       [The solution must generate tailored recommendations for energy planning, complying with the guidelines that apply to the municipality.],

       [Functional],
       [Analyze and present energy landscape],
       [The system must process, analyze and present the current energy landscape of the municipality, enabling users to understand available resources and needs.],

       [Functional],
       [Municipality map],
       [The user interface must include a map displaying assessed data points within the municipality for better spatial understanding.],

       [Functional],
       [Preference memory],
       [The AI must remember user preferences and past interactions to adapt responses and improve user experience over time.],

       [Functional],
       [Live feedback],
       [The system should perform a binary quality check on responses using a set of quality criteria and automatically regenerate the response if the conditions are not met.],

       [Functional],
       [Data transparency],
       [The solution should be transparent and provide the source and data processed from datasets, increasing user trust in the solution.],

       [Non-functional],
       [Extensibility and adaptability],
       [The architecture must allow for the addition of new features and data sources as requirements evolve.],

       [Non-functional],
       [Usability and accessibility],
       [The interface must be intuitive and accessible for users with varying technical expertise.], ),
+  ),
   caption: "Table outlining the system requirements for the solution, divided into functional requirements (e.g., data integration, conversational interface) and non-functional requirements (e.g., usability, extensibility)", ) <requirements_table>

-Ongoing weekly evaluations with supervisors led to the identification of additional needs, which progressively refined and improved the system to better support energy planning and enhance user experience.

-As these requirements established the basis for the project, the next section presents the design and implementation details of the solution.

 #pagebreak()
 == System Design <system_design>